fatimaiqbal34/Master-stack/README.md

 A practical learning and implementation project that documents my journey from Python fundamentals to modern AI engineering concepts, including Machine Learning, Generative AI, RAG, MCP, APIs, and AI Agents.

-The goal of this project is to build a strong foundation in the AI engineering stack by learning concepts through hands-on implementations, scripts, experiments, and practical projects.
+The goal of this project is to build a strong foundation in AI engineering through hands-on implementations, experiments, scripts, and practical projects.

 ## 🌐 Live Project